 As leaders in risk analysis, insurers are uniquely positioned to advocate for better ways to predict and prevent losses from extreme weather events.
 We believe in taking a proactive approach to helping reduce your risk.

-At The Co-operators, we lend our expertise directly to civic planners and work collaboratively with non-governmental organizations to protect Canadians by:
+At The Co-operators, we lend our expertise directly to civic planners and work collaboratively with government and non-governmental organizations to improve the resiliency of Canadian communities by:

 - discouraging building on flood plains or close to fault lines